Dry Creek-Port Adelaide railway line: Renewal

 In 1982, the line was converted from broad gauge to dual gauge track.
 This coincided with AN's conversion of the Crystal Brook to Adelaide line to standard gauge that same year.
-The works included converting the Rosewater Loop to dual gauge, and a section of the Outer Harbor railway line from the Rosewater junction to Largs North railway station where the dual gauge would branch off on a new alignment to service sidings on the western side of the Port River.
+The works included converting the Rosewater Loop to dual gauge, and a section of the Outer Harbor line from the Rosewater junction to Largs North railway station where the dual gauge would branch off on a new alignment to service sidings on the western side of the Port River.
 It also included providing standard gauge access to those sidings and the Pelican Point container berths.
 At some time, this was replaced by the Birkenhead Loop which branched further south at Glanville railway station and entered all the sidings from the south.

 The original route into Port Adelaide through the Gillman marshalling yards closed when the Gillman yards were removed in the early 1990s.

 Following conversion of the Adelaide to Melbourne corridor to standard gauge in 1995, a south-to-west triangle was constructed at Dry Creek.
 This link allows trains from Melbourne and the Islington Freight Terminal to travel directly to Port Adelaide without reversing in Dry Creek yard.
-This section of track is standard gauge only.

 In 2006, the seven kilometres of track on LeFevre Peninsula was upgraded in preparation for the opening of the Mary MacKillop Bridge.
 The upgrade included closing many level crossings, increasing the track speed from 25 km/h to 60 km/h, reinstating a second track, and converting it from being managed as a long rail yard to being signalled and managed as part of the main line.
 It coincided with the new deep sea grain terminal at Pelican Point.
 The works also included a new 1500m crossing loop at Wingfield.

 In August 2008, work was completed on new road and rail bridges across the Port River at Port Adelaide, downstream of the inner harbour.
 One of these, the Mary MacKillop Bridge, diverted trains away from the Rosewater Loop and suburban rail network in Port Adelaide.
 Now all rail freight to and from the Lefevre Peninsula travels along the Gillman Junction to Port Flat line and accesses the existing line to Pelican Point via the new bridge.

 Expanded handling facilities were constructed at Pelican Point and Outer Harbor, including a bulk grain handling terminal and overall rail tonnage is expected to increase.
 The main traffic using the Dry Creek -Port Adelaide line today includes: intermodal freight trains (import/export containers); bulk grain trains from agricultural areas of South Australia for export via Port Adelaide; and other freight trains servicing industrial installations on the Lefevre Peninsula (such as the Mobil oil terminal).

 During 2019 ARTC commenced work to progressively remove the broad gauge rail and related infrastructure, retaining standard gauge only throughout.